KATILUV/panionfrontend/README.md

 - **Strategic multi-step planning**: Breaks down complex tasks
 - **Visual knowledge exploration**: Interactive data visualization
 - **Memory system**: Remembers past interactions and user preferences

+## Development Notes

+### Reference Materials
+The `/attached_assets` directory contains various reference materials and design documents used during development, including:
+- Feature specifications
+- Design mockups
+- Error logs
+- Requirements documents

+These files serve as documentation for the development process and can be used for reference when understanding design decisions.